sparsh-ai/recohut/docs/04-data-modeling/lab-cassandra-digital-music-library/README.md

-# Create a Data Model for a Digital Music Library
+# Lab: Create a Data Model for a Digital Music Library

 ## Conceptual Data Model